 Wednesday has been designated as Education Day in the general surgery residency program.
 Clinics and elective operating time have been organized to eliminate conflicts and to allow nearly all residents to attend each week’s events.
 Residents rotating with the Division of General Surgery are expected to participate in all Education Day activities.

 Education Day begins at 7 a.m. with a Surgical Quality Conference (fka Morbidity & Mortality Conference).
 The service chief residents lead these discussions, and the American College of Surgeons National Surgical Quality Improvement Project (ACS NSQIP) criteria are used to define reportable morbidity.

-Journal Club is held on the first Wednesday of every month at Sal & Mookie’s, a local pizza restaurant.
-One of the chief residents is responsible for choosing the topic, journal articles and moderating the lively discussions.
+Journal Club is held on the first Thursday of the month at a local restaurant.
+One chief resident has the responsibility for choosing the topic, the journal articles and for moderating the lively discussions between residents and faculty.

 Additionally, specialty conferences and journal clubs are available in Transplant, Trauma, SICU, Vascular, CT, and Pediatrics.
 While these conferences are rotation-specific, they are open to all residents whose clinical obligations permit their participation.